ashwinae/Edmund-Sales/README.md

 • Developed a custom function that takes a zip code and returns a data frame with specific summarized information from Edmunds, Tax Returns, and Los Angeles Cellular Towers

 • Produced an interactive map of cellular towers based on spatial location

-For the knitted output, please follow the link: file:///Users/Ashwin/Documents/Final-Report/final-report1.html